2600hz/kazoo/applications/Docs (support) without a destination yes/Outbound dialing rules.md

 One might be able to create really great regexes that would catch all for a region, country or even better!
 If u did, please share them!!!
 U can fork this repo via git and commit the changes, if thats too much u can email them to info@yumminova.eu and ill put them here with a big thumbs up.

+Please dont forget to issue a sup XXXXX command when done

 Curtains close